luispedro/jug/docs/backends.rst

 What Backends Are Available?
 ----------------------------

-There are two backend available: one is based on the filesystem, the other is a `redis`_ backend.
+There are three backend available: one is based on the filesystem, the other is a `redis`_ backend and a simple in-memory backend which does not allow sharing across processes.

 Filesystem
 ..........